kassio/neoterm/README.md

 # neoterm

+Use the same terminal for everything.
+The main reason for this plugin is reuse the terminal easily.
+All commands opens a terminal if it's not open or reuse the open terminal.
+REPL commands, opens a terminal and the proper REPL, if it's not opened.

 - NeoVim terminal helper functions/commands.
 - Wraps some test libs to run easilly within NeoVim terminal.
 - Wraps some REPL to receive current line or selection.